 Departure bonds generally cost less than delivery bonds.
 The minimum amount for a departure bond is around $500.
 As mentioned earlier, once both cases are complete, you should receive the money back.
 It typically takes the government about a year to return the money to the person who posted bail.

 As with any bail bond, anyone can post bail for the detainee.
 This includes any family members and the detainee themselves if they have the financial means.
 The bond most likely needs to be paid for in cash, but there is the option to obtain an immigration bond from a bondsman if the detainee cannot afford it.

 Once the payment is processed with the appropriate parties, the detainee is released.
 As mentioned earlier, the person who posted the bail will receive their reimbursement within a year after the case completes or the party leaves the country.

 ICE typically assigns a bond amount to a detainee by 2:00 P.M. of the day they become in ICE custody.
 Once they know their bond amount, they are allowed to reach out to their family members to make them aware of the bond.

 As mentioned earlier, the bond amount depends on several different factors.
 Before ICE can release a detainee, the detainee or their family must pay the bond in full.

 Knowing that the Immigration and Customs Enforcement detains someone you know and love can be a stressful and frightening experience.
 Even more so, trying to find a solution to help them can be just as stressful.

 The last thing you want to do is scramble around to figure out how to get them home while you await their trial.
 Contact us now if you need help with going through the immigration bond process.
-Amistad Bail Bonds offers a free consultation process to help you go through your options and get you the bond you need.
+Amistad Bail and Immigration Bonds offers a free consultation process to help you go through your options and get you the bond you need.